pakLebah/ANSITerminal/README.md

 ### Text Coloring

 ANSI color is available as property to `String` type through extension.
 To color a text, simply follow the text with the color's name.
 For example, `'text'.blue` will produce <span style="color: blue">text</span> (blue text)* on the screen.
 To set text background color, simply follow the text with the color's name but with `on` prefix.
 For example, `'text'.onCyan` will produce <span style="background: cyan">text</span> (black text over cyan background) on the screen.
 As coloring is available as property to `String`, you may combine them.
 For example, `'text'.blue.onCyan` will produce <span style="color: blue; background: cyan">text</span> (blue text over cyan background) on the screen.
+In case you prefer more expressive property name, you may want to use `as` prefix for text color.
+So, instead of `'text'.blue` you could use `'text'.asBlue`.
 It's so easy!

-But that's only available for 16 system colors.
+But the color name property is only available for the 16 system colors.
 Most ANSI terminals also support 256 colors.
 To use 256 colors palette, use `foreColor(_:)` type extension method to set text color and `backColor(_:)` to set text background color.
-You may also want to use `colors(_: _:)` with text color and background color respectively.
-Those type methods works just like the type properties mentioned before.
+You may also want to use `colors(_: _:)` that combines text color and background color respectively.
+Those type methods work just like the type properties mentioned before.
+Since 256 is too many to define correct and consistent name for each of them, you have to use the color index for 256 color palette.
 For example, `'text'.foreColor(196)` will produce <span style="color: #ff0000">text</span> (red text) on the screen.
+As in 16 colors properties, there are also more expressive method names for 256 colors methods, using `with` prefix.
+So, instead of `'text'.foreColor(196)` you could also use `'text'.withForeColor(196)`.

 The `String` extension mechanism sets color only for the text.
 After the text, the color is set back to the default, both for text and background color.
 If you want more control over the mechanism, you could use `setColor(fore: back:)` function for 16 colors system and `setColors(_: _:)` function for 256 colors palette.
 Those functions do not revert color back to the default, so you must not forget to call `setDefault(color: style:)` to turn ANSI attributes (either color or style) back to the default.
-Otherwise, your terminal color will set to the last color settings.
+Otherwise, your terminal color will stay with the last color and style settings.

-Below are the default color palette for ANSI terminal.
-You may need to look it up if you want to use 256 colors palette.
+Below are the default color palettes for ANSI terminal.
+You may need to look it up if you want to get the color number of 256 colors palette.

 #### ANSI Color Palette